sayanriju/framework/README.md

 ## Features

-- Modular Controllers (Obullo GC)
+- Modular Controllers (Modules and Sub folders)
-- HMVC (Hierarchical Model View Controller)
+- Simple HMVC (Hierarchical Model View Controller)
 - Validation Model (VM) instead of using a complex structure such as ORM
-- Task Management and Command Line structures
+- Integrated Task Management and Command Line structures
-- Advanced Directories (Modules and Sub folders)
+- Advanced Debugging and Error Notifiers
-- PDO with Active Record Class
-- Orginally based CodeIgniter
+- UTF8 Libraries
+- SSL Support, Ajax Support
+- Nginx HTTP Server Support
-- Lightweight and Easy to Use.
+- Lightweight and Easy to Use, Orginally based CodeIgniter
+- Well documented, It focuses on simplicity and best maintainability.

 ## Installation